Sean-OBrien95/Pre-Loved-Pieces/README.md

 - Acer Aspire 5 17" screen

-Tablet:

-- iPad Air
-- iPad Mini

-Mobile Devices:

-- iPhone 12
-- iPhone 12 Pro
-- Samsung Galaxy S8+

 The following browsers were used during testing:

 - Google Chrome
-- Safari

-All features that are on multiple pages (eg. Logo, Nav bar, Social media links) will only show up as tested in the first page they appear on, but have been tested on all pages.

 ## Home page testing